ShayMayer/Assembler/README.md

 3) We have the extern file, In which each line consists of the imported instruction's label name and the address it was used in.

+## source files
+1. `assembler` - Contains functions that tries to assemble every single file given as arguments via the termial.
+2. `code` - Contains functions for processing a single line in the first pass and a code line in the first pass.
+3. `extern_list` - Contains function for processing a single line in second pass and replacing symbol by it's address.
+4. `file_writer` - Contains functions for creating the output files.
+5. `first_pass` - Contains functions for the first processing of the instructions.
+6. `second_pass` - Contains functions for the second processing of the instructions.
+7. `globals.h` - Contains constants and info shared everywhere.
+8. 'symbol_table' - Contains info and functions about the symbols in the code
+9. `memory_table` - Contains the memory(instruction and data as bytes).
+10. `utils` - Contains useful and general-purpose functions.